Top 12 application performance monitoring tools Using AI and machine learning for APM

 With SaaS exists the potential for better integration into other cloud services for data analytics, providing even more insights into the trends that RUM data provides.
 With the increasing development of machine learning and AI technologies, it's also likely that the gap between synthetic monitoring and RUM will narrow with hybrid approaches.

 What is clear as well is that the need and demand for RUM tools will not abate in the future.
 Applications and websites in the modern world are built with a series of microservices that rely on multiple components coming from different locations, which adds complexity and potential performance risks.
+It is also becoming increasingly important to ensure webpages are optimized in such a way that they are able to provide fast and reliable experiences across different devices and networks.
+Mobile, edge computing and internet of things (IoT) demands are also likely to grow in the future, meaning RUM will have to continue to grow to further monitor performance on edge and IoT devices.

-This was last updated in August 2022
+This was last updated in May 2025

-Continue Reading About real user monitoring (RUM)
+Continue Reading About What is real user monitoring (RUM)?

 Dig Deeper on IT systems management and monitoring